505 - Travel and Expense Policy

 Lodging

 Employees will be reimbursed for reasonable lodging expenses incurred while on university business when it is necessary to be away from home overnight.
 Employees should use a moderately priced hotel in the city of destination (i.e., Courtyard Marriott, Hampton Inn, Garden Inn by Hilton, Best Western Plus, etc.).
 If the individual is attending a convention or conference, use of the convention or conference hotel is appropriate.
-Cost center managers can approve exceptions when there is a valid business reason for staying at a more expensive property.
+Department budget owners can approve exceptions when there is a valid business reason for staying at a more expensive property.

-Reimbursement must be documented by an original itemized hotel bill and is limited to room and tax, internet access, gym access, business phone calls and one personal phone call per day.
+Reimbursement must be documented by an original itemized hotel bill and is limited to room and tax, internet access, gym access.
 Gym fees are reimbursed up to $15 per day.
 The employee should review the hotel statement at the time of checkout to ensure that the correct room rate was charged and that only valid charges are included.

 It is the responsibility of the employee to ensure any needed cancellation is made in accordance with the hotel's cancellation policy.
 Employees failing to cancel a reservation are held personally responsible for the charge.
 The employee should obtain a cancellation number or the name of the person taking the cancellation in case the employee's expense card is charged.